 y=164,451-9389.38FSIQ+6287.51PIQ+6883.31729HEIGHT

-We observed a Durbin Watson Test Statistic of 1.879 (Appendix H).
+We calculated a Durbin Watson Test Statistic of 1.879 (Appendix H).
 At k=3 and n=38 this value fell outside of the range that would indicate a correlation [1.32 to 1.66] Therefore, we concluded that there was insufficient evidence of autocorrelation among the residuals for our data.

 Conclusion

 While the reduced model gives an adjusted R-square value of just over 57% we saw signs of extreme heteroscedasticity within our data.
 We believe that this was due to high correlations among FSIQ, PIQ, and VIQ and additionally among height and weight.
 Furthermore, we believe that the manner in which the data was collected and the small sample size influenced the heteroscedacity to occur within our model.
 Perhaps the box-cox model would have proved useful in our manipulation of the data; however, that is beyond the scope of this course.
+This dataset provided multiple opportunities to utilize all of the regression analysis techniques as we learned in the course, such as:

+removing incomplete data

+removing and detecting outliers and influential points

+recognizing and classifying linear relationships from exploratory scatterplots

+interpreting criterion values to rate the potential of our iterative models

+automated covariate selection methods

+statistical transformations to improve independent-dependent relationships.